AKloc/BookNotes/Leisure/Feeding the Mouth that Bites You.md

 **What can I do with this?**
 - empathy++.
 - I buy into the idea that teens are looking for more autonomy and that it's important to give it to them in a deliberate manner so that they're not bewildered when they leave the nest.
-- I needed to hear that long-winded lectures and stories may feel great for the speaker, but the lis
+- I needed to hear that long-winded lectures and stories may feel great for the speaker, but the listener doesn't care.
+-

 **Personal Bottom Line**
 - 9/10